InfiSmile/ResNet-Yolo_Head/README.md

 ### Dataset

 The **Pascal VOC** dataset is used for training and testing the model.
 It contains 20 object classes and includes both classification and localization annotations.
 The model was trained on a subset of 100 samples from the dataset.
+Link to the dataset: https://www.kaggle.com/datasets/aladdinpersson/pascalvoc-yolo

 ### Evaluation Metric